 In addition to internal resources, BNZ employs an asset consultant and a specialist ESG research provider in support of its RI activities.
-However, this document recognises that, like many areas of investing, measuring ESG risk, product involvement, and company behaviour remains an inherently inexact science.
+However, the policy recognises that, like many areas of investing, measuring ESG risk, product involvement, and company behaviour, remains an inherently inexact science.

-From time to time, BNZ may inadvertently hold a security which, according to this document, it should not hold.
-The BNZ process acknowledges the possibility for error, and the expectation is that any error in the application of these procedures is corrected in a positive and timely manner, as and when identified to the BNZ Investment Solutions Team.
-However, for the avoidance of any doubt, where any non-compliance with the current list(s) of Sensitive or Excluded Sectors is caused by or occurs because a fund's portfolio of assets is transitioning between underlying investment managers (whether existing or replacement), such non-compliance shall not be considered a breach of these procedures provided that it is rectified as soon as reasonably possible once the transition is complete.
+From time to time, BNZ may inadvertently hold a security which, according to the policy, it should not hold.
+The BNZ process acknowledges the possibility for error, and the expectation is that any error in the application of the policy is corrected in a positive and timely manner, as and when identified to the BNZ Investment Solutions Team.

+However, for the avoidance of any doubt, where any non-compliance with the current list of Sensitive or Excluded Sectors is caused by or occurs because a fund's assets are transitioning between underlying investment managers (whether existing or replacement), such non-compliance shall not be considered a breach of the policy provided that it is rectified as soon as reasonably possible once the transition is complete.